 Indeed, our proof-of-concept experiment raises many theoretical and experimental research questions.
-In the short term, we plan to address some of them by improving our ORBIT-based design as follows: \begin{itemize} \item We will add control over path loss to study the impact of channel dynamics; \item We will estimate Willie's detection error probability directly by estimating the output distributions for the optimal test statistics, as is done in \cite{bash15covertbosoniccomm}. \item We will investigate the optimal constellation satisfying the Hellinger distance covertness criterion.
-There is evidence for QPSK being such constellation, as it is optimal for complex-valued circularly-symmetric AWGN under relative entropy criterion (by extension from the BPSK case for real-valued AWGN channels examined in \cite{bash13squarerootjsacnonote, bloch15covert, wang15covert}).
-We note that this is an active topic of investigation in quantum information theory \cite{wang22isitcoverttd}. \end{itemize} Additionally, AWGN channel model provides only a zeroth-order approximation to practical RF channels.
+In the short term, we plan to address some of them by improving our COSMOS-based design as follows: \begin{itemize} \item We will add control over path loss to study the impact of channel dynamics; \item \revFinal{We will look for an optimal constellation satisfying the covertness criteria in \eqref{eq:tvbound} and \eqref{eq:cauchybound}.
+There is evidence for this being QPSK, as it is optimal for complex-valued circularly-symmetric AWGN under the criterion in \eqref{eq:pinskerbound} (by extending the BPSK case for real-valued AWGN channels in \cite{bash13squarerootjsacnonote, bloch15covert, wang15covert}).} This is also actively investigated in quantum information theory \cite{wang22isitcoverttd}. \end{itemize} Additionally, the AWGN channel model provides only a zeroth-order approximation to practical RF channels.
 Thus, SRL-based covert communication needs to be validated in a more realistic, dynamic environment.
-We plan on evolving our system to be independent rather than centrally-controlled.
+We plan on evolving our system to be independent rather than centrally controlled.
 This would allow not only experimentation ``in the wild'' but also exploration of covert networks.
-Furthermore, we plan on relaxing assumption on adversary's capabilities and studying the impact of, e.g., lack of precise knowledge of the timing of the transmission and pulse shape used.
+Furthermore, we plan to relax the assumption on the adversary's capabilities and study the impact of, e.g., the lack of precise knowledge of the timing of transmission and the pulse shape used.